Frequently Asked Questions

 What if my library doesn't have the item I want?

-If you're looking for a book or magazine article and can’t find it in one of our libraries, we can check for the item at the other libraries in the Lake County Library System.
+If you're looking for a book or magazine article and can’t find it in your library, we can check for the item at the other l ibraries in the Lake County Library System.
 If the item is available, it can be sent to any one of our locations for you to pick up.
-If none of our libraries has the item, we can request it from libraries outside the Lake County Library System through interlibrary loan.
-This is a free service provided to Lake County Library System patrons.
 Just ask your library staff for help.

 Back to Top